Next book in my Daily Book Excerpt:

 Reflections on the Revolution in France , by Edmund Burke.

 All I can really say is is that this book is essential reading.
 That’s all.
 After I read it for the first time, I couldn’t believe that there was a time in my life when I hadn’t read it.
 It had a huge impact – in Burke’s day, and in mine.
 Extraordinary.

-Wow.
-That last sentence reminds me of the quote I posted from The Language Police and our ensuing discussion.
-It reminds me of the misguided (and to me, infuriating) crusade of Catherine MacKinnon and Andrea Dworkin.
+The last sentence reminds me of the misguided (and to me, infuriating) crusade of Catherine MacKinnon and Andrea Dworkin.
 In having an incompete understanding of history – in wanting to provide redress to those with grievances – in saying they are fighting ‘intolerance’ – they have become just like the intolerant folks they scream about.

 The victim becomes the oppressor.
 The revolution eats its young.

 EXCERPT FROM Reflections on the Revolution in France, by Edmund Burke.

 We do not draw the moral lessons we might from history.
 On the contrary, without care it may be used to vitiate our minds and to destroy our happiness.
 In history a great volume is unrolled for our instruction, drawing the materials fo future wisdom from the past errors and infirmities of mankind.
 It may, in the perversion, serve for a magazine, furnishing offensive and defensive weapons for parties in church and state, and supplying the means of keeping alive, or reviving dissensions and animosities, and adding fuel to civic fury.
 History consists, for the greater part, of the miseries brought upon the world by pride, ambition, avarice, revenge, lust, sedition, hypocrisy, ungoverned zeal, and all the train of disorderly appetites, which shake the public with the same

 The private state, and render life unsweet.